 2022 2021

 £000 £000

-At beginning of period 6,471 1,441
+Asset at 1 April 32,767 6,471

-Credit to income statement 26,296 5,030
+(Charge)/Credit to income statement (33,783) 26,296

-At 31 March 32,767 6,471
+(Liability)/Asset At 31 March (1,016) 32,767

 Deferred tax comprises:

-Derivative financial instruments 32,767 6,471
+Derivative financial instruments (1,016) 32,767

-Deferred tax assets and liabilities have not been recognised in relation to temporary differences present when the assets and liabilities of Dŵr Cymru (Financing) Limited were transferred to the Company.
+Deferred tax assets and liabilities have not been recognised in relation to temporary differences present when the assets and liabilities of Dŵr Cymru (Financing) Limited were transferred to the Company on 1 August 2019.
 This is in accordance with the initial recognition exemption within IAS 12 (Income taxes) as this transaction was not a business combination and at the time of the transaction it affected neither accounting profit nor taxable profit.
 As no deferred tax was recognised initially, then no deferred tax will be recognised subsequently for these temporary differences as the carrying amounts of the assets and liabilities change.

-The deferred tax asset recognised in these financial statements comprises deductible temporary differences arising from fair value movements on the interest rate swaps that the Company took out in February 2020 and April 2021.
-The deferred tax asset will be recovered in future periods when the fair value liabilities on the balance sheet are released to the income statement following changes in market interest rates, or are cash settled.
-Where liabilities are cash settled by making interest payments under the swaps, the associated cost is recovered from Dwr Cymru Cyfyngedig under the intercompany loan agreement between the two companies; hence there will be future taxable profits to enable the deferred tax asset to be recovered.
+The net deferred tax liability recognised in these financial statements comprises taxable and deductible temporary differences arising from fair value movements on the interest rate swaps that the Company took out in February 2020 and April 2021.
+Deferred tax assets (deductible temporary differences) included within the net deferred tax liability will be recovered in future periods against the reversal of deferred tax liabilities (taxable temporary differences) or when the fair value liabilities of the related swaps on the balance sheet are released to the income statement following changes to market interest rates and inflation, or are cash settled.
+Where liabilities are cash settled by making interest payments under the swaps, the associated cost is recovered from Dŵr Cymru Cyfyngedig under the intercompany loan agreement between the two companies; hence there will be future taxable profits to enable the deferred tax asset to be recovered.